Best daily deals

 Woman using the Beyerdynamic M90 PRO X with its pop filter.

-The Beyerdynamic M90 PRO X is a great condenser microphone, and if you like the look and sound of it but would prefer a dynamic mic, the Beyerdynamic M70 PRO X is a great option too.
+The Beyerdynamic M90 PRO X is a great condenser microphone, and if you like the look and sound of it but would prefer a dynamic mic, the Beyerdynamic M70 PRO X is a great option, too.

 Why, then, would anyone choose a condenser microphone?
-There are plenty of great reasons to buy a condenser mic: they’re more sensitive and pick up more subtle nuances.
+There are many great reasons to buy a condenser mic: they’re more sensitive and pick up more subtle nuances.
 This makes condenser mics a great option for studio vocalists.
 The main downside to condenser mics is that they almost always require phantom power, which throws more money down the hole.
 If you can completely control your environment and are really only recording one person at a time, a condenser microphone will serve you very well.

 What is the proximity effect?